AlgoNoRhythm/Modulo-Sort/README.md

-# Modulo Sort: A Novel Sorting Algorithm for Positive Integers
+# Modulo Sort: A Fast Sorting Algorithm for Positive Integers

 ## Summary